uqlibrary/technology-training/R/reports/reports.md

 ```

 ![](reports_files/figure-gfm/viz-1.png)<!-- -->

-Make sure you keep adding Markdown text around your chunks to document
-your work.

 > If you want to hide the code that created an output, like for this
 > plot, you can add the option `echo=FALSE` to it.